Everything you might want to know.

 How does the money actually get paid?+

-When we send your acceptance letter, we'll spell out 2–4 specific objectives that, when verified, unlock the next tier.
-They're tailored to your idea — proof you ran it in the real world.
-Examples: served X people, partnered with Y organization, shipped a working prototype.
+If you win, we follow up with a short note spelling out 2–4 specific things to try, tailored to your idea — proof you ran it in the real world.
+Examples: served X people, partnered with Y organization, shipped a working version.
+Doing them is what unlocks up to $10,000 more.

 Can I work with friends or co-teachers?+